klieber/trimlight/docs/api-client.md

 let response = client.add_effect(
     "device_id",
     "My Effect",  // Effect name
-    1,            // Effect mode (0-16)
+    1,            // Pattern number (0-16)
-    100,          // Speed
+    100,          // Speed (0-255)
-    100,          // Brightness
+    100,          // Brightness (0-255)
     Some(30),     // Optional pixel length
     Some(false),  // Optional reverse direction
-    None,         // Optional pixel data
+    Some(pixels), // Optional pixel data
 ).await?;

 // Update an existing effect
 let response = client.update_effect(
     "device_id",
     1,             // Effect ID
     Some("New Name"), // Optional new name
-    Some(2),            // Optional new mode
+    Some(2),       // Optional new pattern number
     Some(150),     // Optional new speed
     Some(200),     // Optional new brightness
     Some(45),      // Optional new pixel length
     Some(true),    // Optional new reverse direction
-    None,               // Optional new pixel data ).await?;
+    Some(pixels),  // Optional new pixel data
+).await?;

 // Delete an effect